The m=1 amplituhedron and cyclic hyperplane arrangements: A(n,k,1) as the bounded complex of a cyclic hyperplane arrangement

-We let $\mathcal{H}^W$ be the hyperplane arrangement in $\mathbb{R}^k$ with hyperplanes Note that $\mathcal{H}^W$ is generic by the first three sentences of the proof of \cite[Proposition 5.13]{stanley_hyperplanes}.\footnote{We thank Richard Stanley for pointing out this argument to us.} Also note that $\mathcal{H}^W$ depends not only on $W$ but also on our choice of basis of $W$.
+Note that $\mathcal{H}^W$ is generic by the first three sentences of the proof of \cite[Proposition 5.13]{stanley_hyperplanes}.\footnote{We thank Richard Stanley for pointing out this argument to us.} Also note that $\mathcal{H}^W$ depends not only on $W$ but also on our choice of basis of $W$.

 Given $w\in W$, we let $\langle w \rangle \in \mathbb{P}(W)$ denote the line spanned by $w$.
 We define the maps

 Note that the faces of ${\mathcal{H}^W}$ are precisely the nonempty fibers of $\psi_{\mathcal{H}^W}$.
 If $\sigma\in\{0,+,-\}^n$ has a nonempty preimage under $\psi_{\mathcal{H}^W}$, we call this fiber the face of ${\mathcal{H}^W}$ {\itshape labeled by $\sigma$}.
 When we identify faces with labels in this way, the face poset of ${\mathcal{H}^W}$ is an induced subposet of the sign vectors $\{0,+,-\}^n$ (see \cref{defn_sign_vector_partial_order}).